FiearTheWolfdog/PZ-WS-to-Server/README.md

 	- Direct link (main branch):
 		- https://github.com/FiearTheWolfdog/PZ-WS-to-Server/raw/main/Fiears%20PZ%20WS%20to%20Server.exe
 	- Or check the Releases page if available.
+- PLEASE use a dedicated folder for this EXE — it WILL create/update data files next to itself as you use the program.
 - The EXE is portable.
 It will create/update its data files (Settings/Collections/WorkshopMeta/ModIDs/WorkshopIDs) next to the EXE.
 - If Windows SmartScreen warns about an unrecognized app:
 	- Click "More info" → "Run anyway".

+### Update to a new version (Windows EXE)

+- Close the app if it’s running.
+- Download the new `Fiears PZ WS to Server.exe` and replace your existing EXE file in the same folder.
+- Your data files (Settings/Collections/WorkshopMeta/ModIDs/WorkshopIDs) stay in that folder and will be reused automatically.

 ## Highlights